OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (reset button is connected directly to the Omega's reset GPIO, can be used to just trigger a reboot or even a full factory restore) -->

-The Reset Button on the Arduino Dock is connected directly to the Omega's Reset GPIO.
+The Omega Reset Button on the Arduino Dock is connected directly to the Omega's Reset GPIO.
 Pressing this button do one of two things: reboot, or factory restore.

 #### Reboot